taipioca/ybb_cfg/README.md

   - Cannots
     - Add new neighborhood(s) (must add to neighborhoods.json (file mapping neighborhood names to neighborhood shapes))
     - Remove neighborhood(s)
+    - Type neighborhood names any differently than they are currently typed on the existing sheets
     - Have any statistics that are not $ or % (code assumes the stats are one of the following)
     - Have any statistics that are not numbers (code assumes the statistics are numbers)
     - Have improperly formatted statistics in spreadsheet